 Genomic science will revolutionize the fields of taxonomy, phylogeny, evolutionary biology, ecological research and monitoring, environmental change and health, conservation and wildlife management, invasive species management, agriculture, drug development, zoonotic disease forecasting, and aspects of national security and commerce.

-To achieve its goal of capturing half of the world's genomic diversity, the Global Genome Initiative aims to have samples representing all the living families and half of the living genera (about 160,000-200,000 genera are known) from the tree of life in globally networked biorepositories within five years.
+To achieve its goal of capturing half of the world's genomic diversity, the Global Genome Initiative aims to have samples representing all the living families and half of the living genera (about 160,000-200,000 genera are known) from the tree of life in globally networked biorepositories within six years.

 The tree of life refers to the universal genealogy or ancestry through which all species are related through evolution; it shows how genetic information is passed from evolutionary ancestors to living species today.
 For example, the tree of life shows that chimpanzees are the closest living relative to humans and shared a common ancestor millions of years ago.
 Species are at the very tips of the tree of life, and scientists generally theorize that all of today's living species share a common ancestor at the base of the tree.
 The Global Genome Initiative aims to capture the major branches from the tree of life, known scientifically as families and genera, to create a representative palette of the diversity of genomes present in living organisms today.